casper-network/docs/source/docs/casper/design/network-protocol.md

 After failing to connect to a node address, a node MAY forget it after a certain amount of retries, this process is called _forgetting_ a node.
 An address that has been forgotten will be considered new the next time it is learned.

 A node MUST NOT forget the known addresses it was configured with initially.

-Every node MUST periodically gossip its own node address to the network (see gossiping below).

 ## Framing